-Category Default Deficit Recovery Period Derivation Scheme Employers 8 years Determined by maintaining the period from the preceding valuation and to ensure, where appropriate, contributions do not reduce versus those expected from the existing recovery plan.
-Open Admitted Bodies 8 years Determined by maintaining the period from the preceding valuation and to ensure, where appropriate, contributions do not reduce versus those expected from the existing recovery plan.
-Closed Employers Lower of 8 years and the future working lifetime of the membership Determined by maintaining the period from the preceding valuation and to ensure, where appropriate, contributions do not reduce versus those expected from the existing recovery plan.
-Employers with a limited participation in the Fund Determined on a case- by- case-basis Length of expected period of participation in the Fund.
+Category Default Deficit Recovery Period Derivation versus those expected from the existing recovery plan.
+Employers with a limited participation in the Fund Determined on a case-by- case-basis Length of expected period of participation in the Fund.
 Generally for those employers providing a service this will be contract length.